Eschatologue/CM_wiki/docs/class/monk/index.md

 When you do so, the total damage you take from the attack is reduced by 1d10 plus your Dexterity modifier plus your Monk level.

-If you reduce the damage to 0, you can spend 1 Discipline Point to redirect some of the attack’s force.
-If you do so, choose a creature within 5 feet of you if the attack was a melee attack or 60 feet of yourself that isn’t behind Total Cover if the attack was a ranged attack.
+If you reduce the damage to 0, you can spend 1 Discipline Point to redirect some of the attack's force.
+If you do so, choose a creature within 5 feet of you if the attack was a melee attack or 60 feet of yourself that isn't behind Total Cover if the attack was a ranged attack.
 That creature must succeed on a Dexterity saving throw or take damage equal to two rolls of your Martial Arts die plus your Dexterity modifier.
 The damage is the same type dealt by the attack.

 ## Level 3: Monk Subclass